feet in bed image

 Fully Alive - Family Life Education, as it is represented in Fully Alive, is intended to pass on a distinctively Catholic view of human life, sexuality, marriage, and family.
 Its goal is to complement the efforts of families and to support what parents are doing at home.
 The entire program, from Grades 1 through Grade 8 is designed to encourage children to become the people God wants them to be -- to be fully alive.

-Kids Help Phone is Canada’s only 24/7, national support service.
-They offer professional counselling, information and referrals and volunteer-led, text-based support to young people in both English and French.
+Kids Help Phone - Online Safety - Kids Help Phone is Canada’s only 24/7, national support service.
+They offer professional counselling, information and referrals.
+It is volunteer-led, text and phone-based support to young people in both English and French -

 Strand D. Healthy Living